blocksmithtech/ethereum-private-network/README.md

 You should also look at `variables.tf` and create a file named `variables-[ENV].tfvars` with the overrides you want.

+If it's the first time running terraform:

+    $ terraform init

 Then you can check on the infrastructure status with:

     $ terraform plan -state=$ENV.tfstate -var-file=variables-$ENV.tfvars